raizoken23/retention_integration/README.md

 ### Getting Started

 1. Fork the repository
-2. Set up your development environment: `make deps-dev`
+2. Create a new branch for your feature/fix: `git checkout -b feature-name`
-3. Create a new branch for your feature/fix: `git checkout -b feature-name`
+3. Install development dependencies: `pip install -e .[dev]`

 ### Guidelines